jbellizia/sponge/README.md

-# sponge
-A social media website made for me and my friends
 # Sponge

 Sponge is a private, whitelisted social server where users can post, comment, follow, and interact with each other.
 Built with Python + Flask + Jinja2 and designed for small friend groups, it includes authentication, email verification, and an SQLite database.